BENEDICT118/Individual-project-by-ojiaku-Benedict-/README.md

  **Worksheet**
 A Worksheet, also called a spreadsheet, is a collection of cells in which you can enter and calculate data.
 Cells are arranged into columns and rows in a worksheet.
 Multiple worksheets can be arranged and stored in a Workbook.

+**Row**
+The group of all the cells that run horizontally in an Excel sheet is called a Row.
+The numbering on the left side of a worksheet denotes the row numbers.
+In the following picture, The highlighted area signifies row 7.

 **Column**
 The grouping of cells that run vertically in an Excel sheet is called a Column.
 The alphabetic numbering that can be seen at the top of the sheet denotes the column numbers.
 In the image below, B denotes the column that is highlighted.